akhilesh-reddy/Cable-cord-cutter-Sentiment-analysis-using-Reddit-data/README.md

 ### Insights:
 * We see that primarliy cord cutters voiced their opinion about user experience, net neutrality, sports packages and traditional cable experience in their comments
 * Niche products – FuboTV – are associated more with product related topics as opposed to general interest topics
+* POS Bigram analysis reveals interesting crowd attitudes towards streaming services, specific shows and actors.
+For instance, 'Adam Sandler' and 'Big Bang Theory' are associated with negative sentiments while 'Stranger Things' are associated with positive sentiments.